 For Type B and Type C Power Generating Modules the only notification you will receive is a Final Operational Notification (FON).
 The DNO issues this, as part of the Connection Agreement, when they are satisfied that you have demonstrated compliance with EREC G99.
-Type B and Type C sites do not have permanent rights to operate until a FON is issued; however, this does not stop the export of energy until the commissioning process is complete and Generators can still gain revenue in advance of being issued FON.

 You will not be permitted to operate your Power Generating Module until you have received your FON.